frann-y/tinyApp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLS (a la bit.ly).
+TinyApp is a full stack web application built with Node and Express.
+This app allows users to shorten long URLS.

 ## Final Product